-The school library program is critical to the learning process.
+The school library program is critical to the learning process and student academic and personal growth.
 The necessary skills for college and career-ready students include being literate in a wide range of digital, visual, textual, and technological formats.
 Students need to be able to access, evaluate, and process information strategically and methodically in order to make informed decisions and create products involving critical thinking skills.